 Deol v.
 Narcisse, 2002 BCSC 1748 (Trial)

-Rich was the president of the Trial Lawyers Association of British Columbia in 2014 and presently serves as a member of the Board of Governors for the American Association for Justice (formerly the American Trial Lawyers Association).
-From 2014 to 2018, Rich was chair of the Trial Lawyers Association of British Columbia’s Legislation Committee.
+Richard was the president of the Trial Lawyers Association of British Columbia in 2014 and presently serves as a member of the Board of Governors for the American Association for Justice (formerly the American Trial Lawyers Association).
+From 2014 to 2018, Richard was chair of the Trial Lawyers Association of British Columbia’s Legislation Committee.
 The committee successfully lobbied the British Columbia Provincial Government to enact the Class Proceedings Amendment Act, amending the British Columbia Class Proceedings Act and changing British Columbia from a “national opt-in” to a “national opt-out” class proceedings jurisdiction.
 This change, combined with British Columbia’s no-cost rule after certification and low evidentiary threshold to reach certification, makes BC the leading jurisdiction in Canada to prosecute common law class proceedings with national scope.

 Acting in a consortium, Collette Parsons Corrin LLP recently won carriage of one of the largest data security breach class proceedings in Canadian history.
 The case arises from the LifeLabs data breach in which the health information of up to 15 million Canadians was accessed by hackers.